ajimeneo/dataproc-bigdata/sections/01-BuildingUp.md

   ![hive Interpreter](/images/10_interpreter_hive.png)

-  Then if everything has been set correctly, we have just created a new Interpreter named hive!
+  Save it and then, if everything has been set correctly, we have just created a new Interpreter named hive!

   ![hive Interpreter](/images/20_interpreter_hive.png)